The Statute of Limitations in California for Car Accident Claims

 Each state sets forth a statute of limitations for personal injury claims such as those related to car accidents.
 By law, a person must file a claim for damages within the statutory time limit, or their claim may be denied by the court.
 If you are injured in a car accident, it is essential to remember that you only have a limited amount of time to file a lawsuit.

-At Ercolani Law Group, we represent individuals injured in car accidents in Thousand Oaks and throughout Southern California.
+At Westlake Injury Law, we represent individuals injured in car accidents in Thousand Oaks and throughout Southern California.
 Our experienced legal team can help you get the compensation you deserve after a severe car wreck.
 Contact our office today to discuss your legal options at (805) 338-6880.
 All consultations are free and without obligation to retain our services.

 What Is the Statute of Limitations for a California Car Accident?